Updated on October 18, 2024

 1. Remember: Talking to the media is an opportunity

 Don’t stress out about talking to the media.
 Reporters are people, too.
 Their job is to inform the public, and they are interviewing you to learn about different facets of the issue.
-This is an opportunity for you to shed more light on your side of the story, correct misconceptions, and get out your message.
+This is an opportunity to shed more light on your side of the story, correct misconceptions, and get out your message.

 2. Craft your story